5 Essential Oil Painting Beginner Supplies

 1. A Set of Oil Paint Colors

-Perhaps the most important item in needed as part of your oil painting beginner supplies are your oil paints.
+Perhaps the most important item in needed as part of your oil painting supplies are your oil paints.

 In order for a palette to be effective it has to have the primary colors.
 You don’t have to have every color available on the market, but it is important to have a warm and cool version of each color on your palettes.